majestyz3/TS-Agility/docs/class1/lab5/module5.rst

 #.
 From the UDF page, find the host named Traffic Gen and select SSH from the Access drop-down

 #.
-Accept the SSH warning and type su for sudo user access, the password is toor
+Accept the SSH warning and you should be authenticated

 #.
-Run pwd and make sure you are /home/ec2-user
+Run ./baseline_menu.sh

 #.
-Run ./baseline_menu.sh
+You should have root access but if the script fails, type "su" and the password "toor" and retry

 #.
 From the menu, choose 2) Alternate and let it run while you continue with the labs